johanncatalla/DATA-EDITOR/README.md

 # DATA-PROJECT-v1.0.0

-This update to the data project beta will implement the MVC architectural pattern, improve GUI layout, and add a CSV Viewer.
+This update to the data project beta will implement the MVC architectural pattern, improve GUI layout, and add a CSV Editor.
 The libraries that will be used are regex, tkinter, tkinterdnd2, csv, and pandas.

 # Updated Text Editor